anandka/Learning/Kubernetes Revision.md

 	- Best practies for labeling!
 	- Encrypting data at rest (etc encryption)
 	- How to give passwords in secret manner (Hashicorp vault?) read and understand more about it. k8s secrets arent safe
+	- When node goes down how long does k8s waits for it?
+	  - Default is 5 mins
+	  - kube-controller-manager --pod-evection-timeout=5m0s

 ----------------
 ### Helpful commands